Adrian Le Roy: Life

 Le Roy was born in the town of Montreuil-sur-Mer in northern France to a wealthy family.
 Very little is known about his formative years, but he was probably a chorister and studied the lute, guitar and cittern with various teachers.

 He became an accomplished musician and entered the service of, first, Claude de Clermont, then, Jacques II (Baron de Semblançay and Viscount of Tours), both members of the aristocracy who had influence at court.
 In 1546 he met the publisher Jean de Brouilly in Paris and married his daughter Denise de Brouilly.

 Le Roy and his cousin Robert Ballard (c.1525–1588) founded the printing firm "Le Roy & Ballard", and in August 1551 obtained a royal privilege from Henry II to print music.
 The music movable type was supplied by Guillaume Le Bé.
 In February 1553, the company was awarded the title of "Imprimeur du Roi en musique" (previously held by Pierre Attaignant).
 This office, which was renewed by successive monarchs, gave the company legal protection against competitors and commercially valuable prestige.
 Royal patronage was a major factor in the company's success since it ensured both a ready supply of new music from the court musicians and a market for its publications.
 Over the following two decades other rival companies dropped out of the market and from the 1570s onwards Le Roy & Ballard enjoyed a virtual monopoly in music publishing.
-The publishing house lasted to the 19th century.

 While Robert Ballard looked after the business side, Le Roy assumed the role of an artistic director.
 He achieved renown as a composer and arranger of songs and instrumentals, his published work including at least six books of tablature for the lute, five volumes for the guitar and arrangements for the cittern.
 Le Roy also helped to ensure the success of composer Orlande de Lassus, introducing him to court and publishing his music.